DarkElephantDesignTech/TeamviewerDevicesOnPowerBI/README.md

 -Hardware
 -Software

+Simply copy/paste the code in "Advanced Editor" and follow the comments to enter your API Key and choose the information you're trying to get.

 If you are just looking for a starting point to pull from Teamviewer API or just want to run a quick analysis of your hardware, installed software etc, This script is for you, and you're welcome.